JoBenEtuk/JoBenEtuk/README.md

 ### Hi there 👋 I'm Etuk Josiah Benjamin
-I'm a frontend/creative developer mainly working with the React and Vanilla JS stack and specialized in backend development.
+I'm a frontend/creative developer mainly working with the React and Vanilla JS.

 What I'm up to:
 - 🌱 Learning and working on creative projects and products.